LudvigOlsen/groupdata2/README.md

 | 2      |      28.5 | 3.834058 |
 | 3      |      24.0 | 3.286335 |

-**Notice** that the we now have the opportunity to include the *session* variable and/or use *participant* as a random effect in our model when doing cross-validation, as any participant will only appear in one fold.
+**Notice**, that the we now have the opportunity to include the *session* variable and/or use *participant* as a random effect in our model when doing cross-validation, as any participant will only appear in one fold.

 We also have a balance in the representation of each diagnosis, which could give us better, more consistent results.